joseeden/joeden/docs/Linux/Linux Notes/003-Files.md

 ```

 Another complex example:

 Here we have file100. we want to remove all html tags.
-We will need to search characters <char>, note that there should be characters between < and >.
+We will need to search characters "<char>", note that there should be characters between "<" and ">".

 After search, replace them with space or nothing. then save changes